Strangebrewer/Pub-Sub-Example/README.md

 # Pubsub - demo

+This is not my project.
+It's a clone of this project: [https://github.com/hzub/pubsub-demo](https://github.com/hzub/pubsub-demo)
+Go there and star it and give him props.

 Small app displaying a library of your favourite places on a Google Map.
 Created step-by-step in article: https://medium.com/@hubert.zub/why-every-beginner-front-end-developer-should-know-publish-subscribe-pattern-72a12cd68d44